KeisukeYamashita/setup-release/README.md

           repository: open-policy-agent/conftest
 ```

-### Post a comment and close the previous same comment
+### Dowload and provision tagged and latest release

 This is just an example to show one way in which this action can be used.